developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 ### buttonText

-Used for setting the text which need to be displayed for the particular button inside the ButtonBar if the background image is not specified.
+Used to specify the text to be displayed for the particular button inside the ButtonBar. **Applies only if a background image is not specified**.

 Note: